claudiabdm/astro-carousel/README.md

 </ul>
 ```

-After importing the Carousel component in your Astro component, you need to create a list of images and pass it as a prop.
+After importing the Carousel component in your Astro component, you just need to create a list of images and pass it as a prop.

 ```js
 ---